keiruff/workshield/README.md

 ## 🧠 About the Creator

-This site was created by **Keir Ruffner**, an employee who’s experienced retaliation, discrimination, and gaslighting firsthand — and turned that experience into an organized, accessible guide for others going through the same.
+This site was built by Keisha Ruffner, a public-sector worker who has personally been on the receiving end of retaliation, discrimination, and gaslighting — the slow, grinding mistreatment so many workers face in silence.

+When serial patterns of mistreatment went unaddressed and “HR support” became damage control, Keisha began teaching herself policy, the basics of employment law, and how to document cases.
+What began as a tool for her own survival became WorkShield — a resource built to help others use knowledge, clarity, and evidence to protect themselves.

-Keir is not a lawyer.
-This site does not provide legal advice — it’s a worker-to-worker resource based on lived experience, research, and practical documentation methods.
+Keisha is not a lawyer, and this site is not legal advice.
+It’s a worker-to-worker guide built on lived experience, research, and hard-earned lessons about how to make it through systems designed to wear people down.

+WorkShield exists so no one has to start from zero — or feel crazy for noticing what’s really happening.
+It’s here to help you name it, track it, and protect your peace while you fight for your rights.

 ---